-Students choose two courses from each Area of Knowledge (below) for a total of 18 credits.
+Students choose two courses from each Area of Knowledge for a total of 18 credits.
 Students will be advised to complete courses from at least five different disciplines.
 Courses taken to meet major requirements may also fulfill core requirements; however, credits count only once in terms of meeting the 120 credit requirement for the BA degree.

-- Intercultural Competencies

-- International Engagement

-- Social Responsibility

-These learning outcomes articulate what students are expected to demonstrate in terms of knowledge, skills, and attitudes upon completion of the Global Responsibility components.
+Intercultural Competencies International Engagement Social Responsibility These learning outcomes articulate what students are expected to demonstrate in terms of knowledge, skills, and attitudes upon completion of the Global Responsibility components.

-Intercultural Competencies works to develop the intercultural knowledge, skills and attitudes that allow them to communicate effectively and appropriately in a wide-range of cultural settings:
+Intercultural Competencies works to develop the intercultural knowledge, skills and attitudes that allow students to communicate effectively and appropriately in a widerange of cultural settings.
+Students will:

-- Cultivate an appreciation for a variety of world views, - Develop collaboration skills throughout and beyond the curriculum, - Understand the norms and expectations of local cultures, and - Understand the impact of race, class, gender and sexual orientation in diverse settings.
+- · Cultivate an appreciation for a variety of world views, - · Develop collaboration skills throughout and beyond the curriculum, - Understand the norms and expectations of local cultures, and - Understand the impact of race, class, gender and sexual orientation in diverse settings.